 Economically speaking, we work hard because of money.
 And there’s a saying that “money may not buy happiness, but it’s better to cry in a Lamborghini.”
 So my point is that we need money to provide for our loved ones, necessities, education, health, wants, and even in helping others.

-Some of my social media connections were randomly posting or sharing content about how they feel to people who owe them money a few months ago for unknown reasons.
+Some of my social media connections were randomly posting or sharing content about how they felt to people who owe them money a few months ago.
 And, I can see and feel that their emotions were strong, as some of them even used profane language to express their displeasure.
 They were apparently not paid as expected or promised (though I’m not sure what happened as of this writing because I no longer see updates from them).

 I’ve had similar experiences, so I deeply understand their rage and pain.
 But, I believe that they can do better than venting their frustrations on social media.
 I want to help.

 So, I recollected and decided to write this blog to give you an idea of how to forgive someone who owes you money, especially those who aren’t paying or responding appropriately.

 How to Forgive Someone Who Owes You Money